 I need information about...

 The ACL (anterior cruciate ligament) is a band of tough, fibrous tissue that helps stabilize the knee.
 Injury to this ligament often happens when the knee is forced beyond its normal range of motion.
 This can stretch or tear the ligament, much like the fibers of a rope coming apart.
 Both surgical and nonsurgical treatment has been used to recover from an ACL tear.
 Several types of surgery are available based on you and your doctor's preferences as well as other factors.
 Some surgeons will operate soon after an ACL tear, others prefer several weeks of physical therapy first.
 There are also different anesthesia options available.

-Stop taking aspirin and other medications as advised by your doctor 7 days before surgery.
+Stop taking aspirin and other medications 7 days before surgery as advised by your doctor.

 Arrange for an adult to drive you home after surgery.